About me

 Psychoanalytic Psychotherapy: Attachment and Trauma

-I am also a qualified attachment-based psychoanalytic psychotherapist in training, this means I am trained to focus on your early life experiences/childhood and how this shapes and impacts your current relationships and day to day life.
-As such; in addition to my existing experience in psychology approaches to attachment and trauma, I also have 2.5 years of post-doctoral psychoanalytic training in attachment, loss/grief, identity, sexual/complex trauma and relational and personality difficulties.
-I am particularly influenced by contemporary object relations and attachment theory when working psychoanalytically.
+I am also a UKCP registered Psychoanalytic Psychotherapist, this means I am trained to focus on your early life experiences/childhood and how this shapes and impacts your current relationships and day to day life.
+As such; in addition to my existing experience in clinical psychology approaches to attachment and trauma, I have post-doctoral psychoanalytic training in attachment, loss/grief, identity, addiction, sexual/complex trauma and relational and personality difficulties.
+I am also the former editor of the Journal: Attachment - New Directions in Psychotherapy and Relational Psychoanalysis.

 Child and Adolescent Mental Health